 I am pretty sure that you did not think you could learn money lessons from South Park.
 As you can see, even if South Park episodes are really dumb, you can still learn things from them :) Of course, the dumbness of the episodes is funnier than the learning.
 But hey, a bit learning on the side is not bad either ;)

 Writing this article was a lot of fun.
 It took quite longer than usual since I

 had to wanted to watch the episodes again even though I knew most of them by heart ;) I hope this was a fun post to read as well ;)

+If you found this post as interesting to read as it was to write, you may want to read more money lessons from animated sitcoms.
 The next installment will probably be about money lessons learned from Family Guy.
 Peter Griffin being so dumb with money, I already have many ideas of episodes that I could put into the post!